tvmai/tvmai.github.io/_posts/2018-03-11-nmt-transformer-optimize.markdown

 ### Batch matmul shapes

 In the language translation tasks, the shape of the batch matmul is significantly smaller than normal matmul computation in other workloads.
 The shape in transformer is relevant to the length of input sentences and that of decoder steps.
-Normally it is less than $30$.
+Normally it is less than 30.

 As to the batch dimension, it is a fixed number given a certain inference batch size.
-For instance, if $16$ is used as batch size with beam size being $4$, the batch dimension is $16$ \* $4$ \* number of head (heads number in multi-head attention is usually $8$).
-The $M$, $K$, $N$, i.e. the shape of the matrix, is within the range of  $[1,$ max decode length $]$ or $[1,$ max encode length $]$.
+For instance, if 16 is used as batch size with beam size being 4, the batch dimension is 16 \* 4 \* number of head (heads number in multi-head attention is usually 8).
+The M, K, N, i.e. the shape of the matrix, is within the range of  [1, max decode length] or [1, max encode length].

 ### Performance issue of cuBLAS' batch matmul